 Botswana is considered one of the most exciting countries to visit in Africa.
-Reknowned for its wildlife, diamonds, culture, ethnic tribes, contrasting landscapes and unique bird species.
-It is a country where the well-known Okavango Delta is situated, where the BBC studio regularly shoots films about the Kalahari Desert’s wild dunes.
+Renowned for its wildlife, diamonds, culture, ethnic tribes, contrasting landscapes and unique bird species.
+It is a country where the famous Okavango Delta is situated, where the BBC studio regularly shoots films about the wild dunes of the Kalahari desert.

 When planning a trip to Botswana, there is a great variety of choices, which may seem overwhelming at first.
 This travel guide will help guide your decisions and make your Botswana safari a memorable one.

 This is the country’s flagship tourist destination and in our humble opinion, it is absolutely second to none in terms of beauty.

 The Okavango Delta is well-known all over the world for being the planet’s largest inland delta.
 Water-based activities are always a thrill with fishing, boat cruises and mokoro safaris being some of the highlights.
 The banks of the river are also home to plains game, elephants and countless species of birds.

 Laugh with the elephants who simply love the summer rains and the potential for mud baths.

 This desert covers practically most of the country of Botswana.
 There are numerous animals to see at the game reserves, which are found in the desert itself.
 These include the Khutse Game Reserve, the Kgalagadi Transfrontier Park, and the Central Kalahari Game Reserve.